shaneRedot/sim2Serve-backend-assignment/README.md

 A scalable microservices backend application for a Twitter-like platform built with NestJS, TypeORM, PostgreSQL, and deployed on AWS using CloudFormation.

+# AWS Resources & Automation .
+# All AWS resources are provisioned using CloudFormation templates, organized in subfolders within the application.

+cloudformation/ – Infrastructure automation for RDS and related resources.
+Deploying main.yaml orchestrates the creation of all resources in the correct order for a seamless setup. k8s/ – Kubernetes deployment manifests for application workloads.

 ## 🏗️ Architecture

 This project implements a clean microservices architecture with separation of concerns: